ThomasMBury/charlie-bury-website/content/en/_index.md

   featured_image: '/images/Space-header.jpg'

 ---
-As a screenwriter and script consultant, I have always been captivated by the magic of storytelling and, more specifically, the power of moving images.

-My mission is to entertain, provoke thought, and create emotional resonance for audiences, hoping to reflect the human experience in all its complexity and beauty.
+My mission as a screenwriter is to entertain, provoke thought, and create emotional resonance for audiences, hoping to reflect the human experience in all its complexity and beauty.

 Thank you for stopping by.
-Do reach out if you want to read my work or discuss your own.
+Please reach out if you want to read my work or discuss your own.

 {{< figure src="/images/profile.jpg">}}